 Following these clauses, we have reproduced clause 7.11 which states the exceptions to the law.

-Taken from the Land Transport (Road User) Rule 2004:
+The following is reproduced from the Land Transport (Road User) Rule 2004:

 7. Driver responsibility and occupant protection.